ashish4122/CodeX_Online-Judge-System/README.md

 # 💻 CodeX - Online Judge System

-A **web-based coding platform** where users can solve programming problems, submit code, and receive verdicts like `Accepted`, `Wrong Answer`, `Time Limit Exceeded`, etc.
+A **web-based coding platform** where users can solve programming problems, submit code, and receive verdicts like `Accepted`, `Wrong Answer` etc.
 Code is executed **securely in isolated Docker containers** to ensure accurate and safe evaluations.

 ---